dcelisgarza/DDD.jl/docs/src/index.md

 IntegrationVar{Float64,Int64}(100.0, 0.0, 0)
 ```

 Within a given material, we have multiple slip systems, which can be loaded into their own immutable structure.
-Here we only define a single slip system, but we have the capability of adding more by making the `slipPlane` and `bVec` arguments `3 × n` matrices rather than vectors.
+Here we only define a single slip system, but we have the capability of adding `n` slip systems by making the `slipPlane` and `bVec` arguments `m × n` matrices rather than `m` vectors.
 ```julia
 julia> slipSystems = SlipSystem(;
           crystalStruct = BCC(),